-If YES, specify:

-If any of the boxes marked with an "H" are ticked, how will this impact / be impacted upon by the proposed activity.

-If YES, specify and explain:

-If YES, specify:

-6. CULTURAL/HISTORICAL FEATURES

-Are there any signs of culturally or historically significant elements, as defined in section 2 of the National Heritage Resources Act, 1999, (Act No. 25 of 1999), including Archaeological or palaeontological sites, on or close (within 20m) to the site?
-Uncertai n If YES, explain: If uncertain, conduct a specialist investigation by a recognised specialist in the field to establish whether there is such a feature(s) present on or close to the site.
+If YES, specify: If any of the boxes marked with an "H" are ticked, how will this impact / be in activity.
+If YES, specify and explain: npacted u pon by the p oroposed If YES, specify: 6.
+CULTURAL/HISTORICAL FEATURES Are there any signs of culturally or historically significant elements, as defined in section 2 of the National Heritage Resources Act, 1999, (Act No. 25 of 1999), including YES NO Archaeological or palaeontological sites, on or close (within 20m) to the site?
+Uncertai n If YES, explain: If uncertain, conduct a specialist investigation by a recognised specialist in whether there is such a feature(s) present on or close to the site. the field to establish

-Briefly explain the findings of the specialist: According to the Heritage Screener (Appendix D1), according to the Dictionary of Southern African Place Names released by the Human Science Research Council, Coldstream is famous for "a burial stone excavated nearby in 1910, depicting a prehistoric artist holding brush-feather and palette, indicating that rock paintings were being executed in South Africa some 2,000 years ago.
+Briefly explain the findings of the specialist:

+According to the Heritage Screener (Appendix D1), according to the Dictionary of Southern African Place Names released by the Human Science Research Council, Coldstream is famous for "a burial stone excavated nearby in 1910, depicting a prehistoric artist holding brush-feather and palette, indicating that rock paintings were being executed in South Africa some 2,000 years ago.
 Said to be named after a cold stream flowing past."
 However, there is no indication of this site on the SAHRA database.